greenelab/deep-review/sections/06_discussion.md

 allows additional optimizations, such as accelerated mini-batch gradient descent [@tag:Vanhoucke2011_cpu @tag:Seide2014_parallel @tag:Su2015_gpu
 @tag:Li2014_minibatch].
-However, GPUs also have a limited quantity of memory, which makes it difficult to train/use networks of significant size and complexity on a single GPU or machine [@tag:Raina2009_gpu
+However, GPUs also have a limited quantity of memory, making it difficult to implement networks of significant size and complexity on a single GPU or machine [@tag:Raina2009_gpu
 @tag:Krizhevsky2013_nips_cnn].
+This restriction has sometimes forced computational biologists to use workarounds or limit the size of an analysis.
+For example, Chen et al. [@tag:Chen2016_gene_expr] aimed to infer the expression level of all genes with a single neural network, but due to memory restrictions they randomly partitioned genes into two halves and analyzed each separately.
+In other cases, researchers limited the size of their neural network [@tag:Wang2016_protein_contact
-This restriction has sometimes stymied the use of deep learning for computational biology[@tag:Chen2016_gene_expr] or limited network size [@tag:Wang2016_protein_contact], though some have chosen to use slower CPU implementations rather than sacrifice network size or performance [@tag:Yasushi2016_cgbvs_dnn].
+@tag:Gomezb2016_automatic].
+Some have also chosen to use slower CPU implementations rather than sacrifice network size or performance [@tag:Yasushi2016_cgbvs_dnn].

 Steady improvements in GPU hardware may alleviate this issue somewhat, but it is not clear whether they can occur quickly enough to keep up with the growing